Arcadia-Science/2024-chelicerate-phylogenomics/README.md

 open -a Rstudio
 ```

 You can now move on to running the necessary [scripts](scripts) as described below.
+Make sure your working directory is set to this repo when in Rstudio.

 ## Data